crisisfacts/crisisfacts.github.io/index.markdown

 ## Announcements
 {: .mailing-list-title}

-- __2022-09-23__: The [TREC submission page](https://ir.nist.gov/trecsubmit/crisis.html) for CrisisFACTS is now open!
-- __2022-09-09__: Fixed [a bug](https://github.com/crisisfacts/utilities/commit/d95e1a2eb929601ee7339fde3022be23b82d38aa) in the baseline output format to make it consistent with guidelines.
-- __2022-07-18__: Baseline system, based on PyTerrier, and scripts for verifying run files are now available on the [CrisisFACTS Utilities GitHub repo](https://github.com/crisisfacts/utilities).
-- __2022-06-24__: We have updated the CrisisFACTS website.
-- __2022-06-18__: We have released utilities for downloading the track data via `ir_datasets`, available on [GitHub](https://github.com/crisisfacts/utilities).
-- __2022-06-17__: _CrisisFACTS task guidelines have been released!_ You can check out the <a href='/assets/pdf/guidelines.v1.0.pdf'>guidelines here</a>, ask questions on <a href='https://groups.google.com/g/trec-is'>our mailing list</a>, or join the `#crisis-facts-2022` channel on the <a href="https://trectalk.slack.com/">TREC Slack channel</a>.
+- __2023-05-10__: _CrisisFACTS task guidelines have been released!_ You can check out the guidelines on this page, ask questions on <a href='https://groups.google.com/g/trec-is'>our mailing list</a>, or join the `#crisis-facts-2023` channel on the <a href="https://trectalk.slack.com/">TREC Slack channel</a>.
+- __2023-03-10__: _CrisisFACTS 2022 overview paper accepted to ISCRAM 2023!_ The overview paper for CrisisFACTS 2022 has been accepted for [ISCRAM 2023](https://www.unomaha.edu/college-of-information-science-and-technology/iscram2023/index.php).
+A pre-print of this paper is available [here](/assets/pdf/crisisfacts2022.iscram2023.pdf)
+- __2023-01-06__: _CrisisFACTS 2022 Facts and automatic evaluation are available!_ You can find the gold-standard facts from CrisisFACTS 2022 <a href="https://github.com/crisisfacts/utilities/blob/main/03-Evaluation/01-AutoEvaluation/CrisisFACTs-2022.facts.json">here</a> and the 2022 automatic evaluation in <a href="https://github.com/crisisfacts/utilities/tree/main/03-Evaluation/01-AutoEvaluation">GitHub</a>.

 {: .mailing-list-announcement-new}

 </div>